rafahoro1/waitr_fe/README.md

  - A back button or some kind of navigation may help (altough you can just use the browser's back button)
  - Better tests
  - Take values from some config file or the environment, to allow easier deployment (currently in services/contants.js)
- - Althoug bootstrap does a good job, the UI can be imporved
+ - Althoug bootstrap does a good job, the UI can be improved
  - I18N (or at least remove the hardcoded messages from the code)
  - Better error handling/prevention currently you can 'submit' an empty review, and no warning message is shown.
 Although no post is made to the BE.